simpleledger/simpleledger.github.io/docs/tooling/mint.md

 # Bitcoin.com Mint

 ::: danger
-Bitcoin.com Mint is abandoned and may have serious bugs
+Bitcoin.com Mint is abandoned and has serious bugs (known to burn tokens)
 :::

 ::: tip View Repo: